pingpong-labs/docs/menus.md

 )
 ```

-Then, publish configuration by running:
+Then, publish package's assets by running:

 ```
 php artisan vendor:publish